COVID-19-plots/maincovidplotsrepo/README.md

 ### Cumulative number of COVID-19 deaths by region

 Making these mortaility plots made me cry.
 I know that people die all the time.
 Even without a pandemic, on the order of 8 million people a month pass away.
 COVID-19 deaths are at an early enough point in their exponential growth that they are very small compared to that.
 But I had never before been personally involved in counting deaths.
+It is very grim.

 Click on the plot to see an expanded version.